BellowingMeadows/BellowingMeadows/README.md

 ### Acknowledgements

-* JavaScript code snippet at the bottom of index.html which automatically closes the mobile nav bar (thus fixing a UX issue) was written by Marta Szymanska and can be found on this [MDB Page](https://mdbootstrap.com/support/general/auto-close-navbar-when-click-on-link-responsive-mode/).
+* JavaScript code snippet at the bottom of index.html which automatically closes the mobile navbar (thus fixing a UX issue) was written by Marta Szymanska and can be found on this [MDB Page](https://mdbootstrap.com/support/general/auto-close-navbar-when-click-on-link-responsive-mode/).

 * Box shadow effects, applied to my *call to action* boxes and images, was researched from this [CSS-Tricks page](https://css-tricks.com/almanac/properties/b/box-shadow/).